 If you can't create OVA files, you can compress the OVF/VMDK or VMX/VMDK files into a 7z file, using the following settings:

-If you are importing multiple VMs, the combined, uncompressed file size of the VM files must be less than 1 TB.
+The combined, uncompressed file size of the entire import job (regardless of the number of files in the job) must be less than 4 TB.

 MAC address restrictions

 MAC addresses for all VM network adapters must meet the following requirements:

 - MAC addresses must begin with the hexadecimal digits 00:50:56.

 - The maximum value for a MAC address is 00:50:56:3F:FF:FF.

 - The valid MAC address range is 00:50:56:00:00:00 to 00:50:56:3F:FF:FF.